 TOOLS, EQUIPMENT, VEHICLES

-The Old Contractor shall make available to New Contractor all existing vehicles, tools, equipment, furniture, etc. which the Old Contractor has used solely for its services performed hereunder
+The Old Contractor shall make available to New Contractor all existing vehicles, tools, equipment, furniture, etc. which the Old Contractor has used solely for its services performed hereunder.

 28.0 LOST AND UNACCOUNTED FOR MANAGEMENT

 The Owner and Contractor agree that one of Contractor’s primary duties and responsibilities consists of monitoring, witnessing and auditing meters and gas movement on the Facilities for the purpose of controlling and reducing the level of LUAF.
 On a monthly basis, Contractor shall calculate, the difference between (a) total gas throughout, measured in MMBtus, for all Facilities for such calendar year (or portion thereof if this Agreement is terminated) measured at all receipt points of the Facilities (such total gas throughout measured at all receipt points of the Facilities the “Receipt Throughout”) and less (b) total gas throughout, measured in MMBtus, for all Facilities for the same period of calculation measured at all delivery points of the Facilities (the difference between Receipt Throughout and such total gas measured at all delivery points of the Facilities for such period of calculation, the “LUAF”).
-The Owner and Contractor agree that the above Receipt Throughput calculation will specifically excludeall MMBtus consumed as compression fuel and all MMBtus collected and extracted from the Facilities as natural gas liquids.
+The Owner and Contractor agree that the above Receipt Throughput calculation will specifically exclude all MMBtus collected and extracted from the Facilities as natural gas liquids.

 An annual LUAF summary based on the monthly calculations and reports shall be prepared for the Owner, except upon any early termination of this agreement in which case the calculation/report will be prepared for that part of the annual period then elapsed.